Ayahuasca Brew Recipe & Ayahuasca Tea Preparation

 Wrap the Ayahuasca vine in a towel and break it up with a hammer into smaller pieces, or you can cut it into strips.
 Put the Ayahuasca vine into a pot and simmer (don’t boil) for approximately 2-3 hours.
 You can put the other ingredients in and cook those as well with the Ayahuasca vine, but if you want to put them in separate pots and cook them separately, that’s fine to.
 It is done both ways by different people.

 When done, filter each ingredient that was brewed through a cloth, like a t-shirt, cheesecloth or pillow case.
 You can also use a colander to strain the liquid off and a spoon to push as much juice as possible out.
-After that, squeeze through a pillow case, t-shirt or cheese cloth with your hands every bit of juice you can get.
+After that, squeeze through a pillow case, t-shirt or cheese cloth with your hands to get every bit of juice you can.

 Then put all the material back in the pot and reduce the water in the tea somewhat so that it becomes thicker and not as watery.
 Save this for later, and then repeat simmering for 2-3 hours each of the ingredients, together or separately, whichever you prefer, two more times.
 This is a long process!